humahq/huma-sdk/README.md

 ## Quickstart

-### Setup and Activate Your Envionment for Mac or Linux
+### Setup and Activate a Python Envionment for Mac or Linux

 1. Run the environment script from the root directory of the project: